bodkan/ku-introgression2024/README.md

 **How much Neanderthal ancestry did you estimate in Africans vs Eurasians?
 Do those numbers fit what you’ve learned from the lecture?**

-**We did we not plot the proportion of Neanderthal ancestry in the very last item of the `proportions` variable?
+**Why did we not plot the proportion of Neanderthal ancestry in the very last item of the `proportions` variable?
 What does that last element of the vector `proportions` contain and why?**